FaraC-scripts/Toolbox/README.md

   - If set to 0 or -1, reflections won't get deleted automatically after a set time

 ### Context Settings
+__Context Positioning__
+- Set Prompt Depth (Default: 16): How many paragraphs of context behind which various context elements are inserted
+  - These elements include Default Instructions, Prompt Cards, Basic Personification, and Echo Ban
+- Include Instructions Behind Prompt Cards (Default: true): If true, Default Instructions (if enabled) will be inserted into context just behind prompt cards.
+  - If false, Default Instructions will be inserted just in front of prompt cards.

+__Context Elements__
+  - For each of the following, if set to true, that element will be included in context.
+  - If set to false, that element will be omitted.
+- Enable Default Instructions (Default: true): A large set of generic writing guidelines.
+- Enable Prompt Cards (Default: true): The contents of story cards with the "Prompt" type.
+- Enable Basic Personification (Default: true): instructions encouraging complex characters.
+- Enable Advanced Personification (Default: false): More extensive instructions added just after each character card.
+  - Works with both prompt cards and traditional story cards
+  - Applies to any card with "- Character" in the title line
+  - Only applies to traditional story cards when they are triggered
+- Enable Echo Ban (Default: true): A strong instruction aimed at preventing repetitive outputs.
+- Enable Imperative (Default: true): A very strong instruction to move the story forward.
+- Enable Boundary Markers (Default: true): Small notations that help separate context elements

 ### Misc Settings
+__Warnings__
+- Enable Context Size Warning (Default: true): If true, shows a warning when your Tokens in Context exceeds your Context Length
+  - Tokens in Context includes the following elements, in the order they get trimmed:
+  - Older Story, Story Cards, Plot Essentials, Instructions, Prompt Cards, Recent Story
+  - To save some context, you can disable components in the Context Settings story card.
+  - Prompt cards can be individually disabled in the Prompt Sequence story card.
+- Set Context Warning Frequency (Default: 10): The number of outputs before another context size warning can be shown.
+  - Context warnings after the first are presented in a more compact format.

+__Output Processing__
+- Enable Output Trimming (Default: true): If true, outputs will be trimmed to the nearest sentence ending.
+  - This is functionally very similar to having Raw Model Output set to Off.
+- Add Paragraph Breaks (Default: true): If true, the final paragraph of an output will have a linebreak added to it if it has more than a certain number of sentences.
+- Set Paragraph Break Length (Default: 3): The number of sentences required for an automatic line break.
+  - This setting only functions if Add Paragraph Breaks is set to true

 ## Prompt Sequence

+Your __Prompt Sequence__ can be found and edited in your Story Cards, in the __Settings__ category.

+It will look something like this:

+> Y - 🌐 Scenario
+>
+> Y - 🌎 Ashen Veil - World
+>
+> Y - 🗺️ The Verdant Marrow - Region

+Each of your prompt cards should be on its own line, in the order the AI sees them.
+You can change the order here.
+You can also hide individual prompt cards here by changing Y/N next to the card name.

 ## Tool Scheduling and Automation